USA

 Mad?
 Probably a little

 Before embarking on my Burning Man adventure, whenever I told people that I was going on holiday to California and Nevada everyone replied with a ""how lovely"" and ""what a great wine region"".
-When I went on to say that I would be spending close to a week in a desert with 50,000 other people at the Burning Man Festival, the reaction was mixed, with responses ranging from, ""I've always wanted to do that"" to ""Are you mad?""
+When I went on to say that during my USA trip I would be spending close to a week in a desert with 50,000 other people at the Burning Man Festival, the reaction was mixed, with responses ranging from, ""I've always wanted to do that"" to ""Are you mad?""

 Mad?
 Probably a little.
 I flew 5,400 miles across the Atlantic and drove for over 12 hours to arrive at the Nevada desert, a barren plain where no plant or animal life exists due to the severe conditions.
 With our loaded RV (recreational vehicle), we drove from San Francisco, through Sacramento, stopped over in Reno and finally onto Black Rock City, which despite its name, for 50 weeks of the year is totally deserted.